TaylorHartsfield/TaylorHartsfield/README.md

 - 🙇🏼‍♀️ Currently studying...Python and React.
 - 👩🏼‍🎓 I recently graduated from ...
 Hackbright Academy.
 - 📍 Based in ...
 Colorado, US.
-- 👩🏼‍💻 Currently Employed....Solution Delivery Engineer, Sandbox Banking
+- 👩🏼‍💻 Currently Employed....Solutions Engineer, Sandbox Banking
 - 🔗 Learn more at ... https://www.linkedin.com/in/taylormhartsfield/ or https://taylorcodes.com
 - 📫 How to reach me ... taylormhartsfield@gmail.com